SauersML/sunrays_seedy/README.md

 A Rust CLI tool that automatically launches an **embedded Tor** client and then routes **all Solana RPC calls through Tor**.
 It also creates and manages an **Argon2-encrypted** Solana wallet (`wallet.enc`) with a simple command-line interface.

-**Disclaimer:** This is a demo/reference project.
+**Disclaimer:** This is an experimental demo/reference project.
 Use at your own risk.
 Always exercise caution when storing private keys and sending cryptocurrency!

 ## Features